generative-music/web-recorder/README.md

-# web-recorder
+# @generative-music/web-recorder

-A library for recording generative music pieces in the browser
+A library for recording web audio systems.

+## Usage